hestiaAI/website.template/src/site/act/sar/en/index.md

 ---
 lead_image_caption: ""
-sar_title: Ask for your data
+sar_title: Meet your digital twin
 sar_sub_title: You can ask here for a copy of your personal data
 organization_type: Q5066
 mailto_template_name: MailtoAccess